6 min read

 • Q2: 7B × 0.25 bytes = 1.75 GB

-What "Q4_K_M" means
+What "Q4_K_M" is telling you

-• Q[N] , N bits per weight on average.
-Q4 = 4 bits.
+• Q[N]: N bits per weight on average.
+Q4 means 4 bits.

-• _K , K-quants.
+• _K: K-quants.
 A smarter scheme than the original quantization.
 Always pick K-quants over the legacy ones.

-What you actually lose
+What you actually give up

 • Q4 vs FP16: noticeable on hard reasoning, invisible on chat and drafting.